 - Regulating cemeteries and funeral homes

 - Licensing and oversight of insurance agents and agencies

 - Ensuring that Florida employers provide workers’ compensation coverage for their employees in a cost effective manner

 - Assisting consumers in the resolution of issues pertaining to insurance and funeral services

-The Department's headquarters are located in the Larson Building, 200 East Gaines Street, Tallahassee, Florida.
+The Department's headquarters are located in the Larson Building, 200 East Gaines Street, Tallahassee, Florida 32399.
 Business hours are 8:00 a.m. to 5:00 p.m., Monday through Friday, except for legal holidays.
 The Department's telephone number is (850) 413-3100.
-The locations and contact information for all other field offices are available at
+The locations and contact information for all other regional offices are available at

 General Description and Functions of the Department of Financial Services

 Division of Accounting and Auditing - Accounting and Auditing carries out the Chief Financial Officer's constitutional duty to "settle and approve accounts against the state" by monitoring the expenditure of all appropriated public funds.
 The Division pays all the state’s bills, manages state payroll, processes payments for goods and services used by state agencies, promotes financial accountability throughout state government by providing information about its fiscal soundness, and investigates allegations of waste, fraud and abuse of taxpayers’ money.